wp-plugins/bns-inline-asides/readme.txt

 == Description ==

-Have you ever wanted to add a personal comment into the body of a post or page and have it stand out from the rest of the content?
+Have you ever wanted to add a personal comment into the body of a post or page and have it stand out from the rest of the content?<br />
-Have you really wanted to throw a rant in a review because the subject just really got under your skin but you don't want to dramatically disrupt the content?
+Have you really wanted to throw a rant in a review because the subject just really got under your skin but you don't want to dramatically disrupt the content?<br />
-This plugin will allow you to style sections of the post, or page, content with a shortcode that can add more emphasis by leveraging a style element from the active theme.
+This plugin will allow you to style sections of the post, or page, content with a shortcode that can add more emphasis by leveraging a style element from the active theme.<br />
-These asides can be left open as part of the content flow; or these asides can be closed to leave your readers the option of opening them if they choose to.
+These asides can be left open as part of the content flow; or these asides can be closed to leave your readers the option of opening them if they choose to.<br />

 == Installation ==